Help Protect Your Public Lands by Shooting Safely and Responsibly

 Target shooting can be a safe and fun activity when you do your part to think of others and protect natural resources.
 Responsible use of firearms is permissible on most public lands within the Salt Lake Field Office; however, there are several areas where target shooting closures have been implemented to ensure public safety and prevent resource damage.
 Read below to learn more about how you can shoot safely and responsibly on public lands while helping protect yourself and the environment.

-Caution: Exploding targets are now banned on public lands in Utah in accordance with the BLM Fire Prevention Order.
+Caution: Exploding targets and tracers or incendiary ammunition are banned on BLM administered public lands in Utah in accordance with the current BLM Fire Prevention Order.

 Guidelines for Target Shooting on Public Land